kenmulford/rails-vagrant-ansible/README.md

 - Install Ansible
 - Run `ansible-galaxy install rvm_io.rvm1-ruby`
-- Copy the following into your Rails app:
+- Copy the following into your Rails app folder: (if this is a new Rails app that hasn't been created yet, copy them into the project folder you want to use.)

 ```
 ansible/